Interface Push Button with Raspberry Pi Pico and Control LED

 Interface Push Button with Raspberry Pi Pico

-Before we start this lesson make sure you are familiar with and have the latest version Python 3 in your system, have set up MicoPython in Raspberry Pi Pico, and have a running Integrated Development Environment(IDE) in which we will be doing the programming.
-We will be using the same Thonny IDE as we have done previously when we learned how to blink and chase LEDs in micro-python.
-If you have not followed our previous tutorial, you check here:
+Before we start this lesson, please make sure that you are familiar with and have the latest version of Python 3 installed on your system.
+Additionally, ensure that you have set up MicroPython on your Raspberry Pi Pico and have a functioning Integrated Development Environment (IDE) for programming.
+We will be using the Thonny IDE, which we used in a previous tutorial to learn how to blink and chase LEDs using MicroPython.
+If you haven’t followed our previous tutorial, you can find it here:

 If you are using uPyCraft IDE, you can check this getting started guide:

-Using GPIO Pins of Raspberry Pi Pico as Digital Input / Output
+GPIO Pins Raspberry Pi Pico

 GPIO pins act as both input and output pins with an exception for a few.
 We will be using the GPIO Pins as digital input and as digital output pins in our Raspberry Pi Pico, this time when connecting the push button and the LED respectively.
 One digital pin will be connected to the push button and another one for the LED.
 We will be taking in the digital input from the push button and acquiring the digital output from the LED.